Breinify/brein-api-library-javascript-browser/README.md

 </p>

 ### Quick start
-First of all, you need a valid API-key, which you can get under [https://www.breinify.com](https://www.breinify.com).
+First of all, you need a valid API-key, which you can get for free at [https://www.breinify.com](https://www.breinify.com).
 In this example, we assume you have the following api-key:

 **772A-47D7-93A3-4EA9-9D73-85B9-479B-16C6**